BIOP/ijl-utilities-wrappers/README.md

 ## II.
 Using Fiji - Cellpose wrapper

 In the Fiji menu `Plugins > BIOP > Cellpose/Omnipose` one will find :
-- `Cellpose ...`
+- `Cellpose ...` , to use with cellpose<=3.1.1.1
+- `Cellpose SAM ...`, to use with cellpose>=4.0.0
 - `Omnipose ... `

-When selected both command will start a similar (yet different) GUI as pictured below :
+When selected commands will start a similar (yet sligthly different) GUI as pictured below :

 ![cellpose_command_GUI](resources/cellpose_command_GUI.png)